rapha18th/fruit-classifier/README.md

 [![Screenshot-2020-10-26-at-15-45-35.png](https://i.postimg.cc/Hn4YkBnq/Screenshot-2020-10-26-at-15-45-35.png)](https://postimg.cc/xN8DsGK5)
 Click on save version on the top right hand corner and choose the `save and run all (commit)` option.
 You can also use the save feature to save your progress at any point during your work.

+The complete notebook is also available in the notebooks directory of this repository

-After saving our notebook we can go in the output section and download our model [![download.png](https://i.postimg.cc/prNQHX50/download.png)](https://postimg.cc/6204VK0R) Download the model and replace the one in the models directory of this repository in your computer.
+After saving our notebook we can go in the output section and download our model [![download.png](https://i.postimg.cc/prNQHX50/download.png)](https://postimg.cc/6204VK0R) Download the model and replace the one in the models directory of this repository in your computer with it.

 Now on to deployment.

-## Create Facebook App
+## Create a Facebook Application

 Go to the [Facebook developer portal](https://developers.facebook.com/apps/) under `my apps` and create a new app with a name of your choice